Buying real estate in Australia?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-Yes, foreigners can buy land in Australia, but the rules became much stricter in April 2025.
+Yes, foreigners can buy land in Australia, but with significant restrictions as of September 2025.

 It's something we develop in our Australia property pack.